 Figure S14.
-Poor performance of random forest model in predicting short-chain fatty acids (SCFAs) concentration (see Fig. 5B of the main text for results) cannot be rescued by using (A) alternative predictors, (B) alternative regression models, and (C,D) weighting of training samples.
+(Related to Fig. 5) Poor performance of random forest model in predicting short-chain fatty acids (SCFAs) concentration (see Fig. 5B of the main text for results) cannot be rescued by using (A) alternative predictors, (B) alternative regression models, and (C,D) weighting of training samples.
 A. Prediction accuracy using random forest regression model and taxonomic (ASV, Species, Genus, Family) or functional (Gene, Pathway, Phenotype) representation of gut microbiota as predictors.
 The abundances of genes, pathways and phenotypes were predicted using PICRUSt2.
 B. Prediction accuracy using MelonnPan and the same predictors as used in panel A. C. Sample weights under different data-splitting strategies.
 The weights of training samples closer to their corresponding test samples were assigned higher values, as indicated by larger circle sizes in a reduced two-dimensional UMAP (Uniform Manifold Approximation and Projection) space.
 The sample weight was calculated as 1/Pi-1, where Pi is the probability of sample i belonging to the training distribution and was estimated using random forest classifier (the same approach was applied to generate Receiver Operating Characteristics curves in Fig. 5D of the main text; see Methods in the main text for details).
 D. Prediction accuracy using random forest regression model built from weighted training data and absolute abundances of bacterial species as predictors.